-BTP operate a Pension Salary Sacrifice Scheme (PensionPlus).
-You will automatically be enrolled into PensionPlus and your Reference Salary will be reduced, in accordance with the PensionPlus Scheme rules, by an amount equivalent to the level of pension contributions.
+BTP operate a Pension Salary Sacrifice Scheme called PensionPlus.
+You will be enrolled automatically into PensionPlus and your Reference Salary will be reduced, in accordance with the PensionPlus Scheme rules, by an amount equivalent to the level of pension contributions.